Azure Compute Explained: A Simple Guide to Microsoft's Cloud Powerhouse

 Technical Methods:

-• Logic Apps: While Functions are code-first, Azure Logic Apps provide a design-first, 'low-code/no-code' approach to building workflows.
-You can visually design workflows that connect hundreds of services (both Azure and third-party) using pre-built connectors.
-Logic Apps are excellent for integration scenarios and business process automation.
-[8]
+- Logic Apps: If Azure Functions are code-first, Logic Apps are design-first.
+They offer a visual, 'low-code' way to build workflows that connect hundreds of different services with pre-built connectors.
+I often recommend Logic Apps for business process automation and system integrations.

 Business Techniques for Maximizing Azure Compute Value